ChinmayOnGithub/verifyhub-backend/API_DOCUMENTATION.md

 5. PDF files should be properly validated before upload
 6. All dates should be in ISO format
 7. Responses include a `success` boolean flag and either `data` or `error` object
+8. File size limits:
+   - Maximum PDF size: 10MB
+   - Supported formats: PDF only
+9. Pagination is available for list endpoints
+10. All timestamps are in ISO 8601 format